Summer 1969, Age 17

 As a therapist, I encounter compelling energies, mysterious coincidences, precognitive dreams and psychic phenomena on a regular basis.
 These things happen often enough that I assume they are normal and natural.
 Our inner and outer experiences are not separate universes: they are intimately intertwined aspects of one reality.
 What we desire, hope for and intend—whether good or evil—have a tangible impact on other people and on the physical world.

 Magic seeks to channel and communicate personal intention in order to achieve a particular outcome.
 Rather than using material means, it relies on rituals, symbolic objects and altered states of consciousness, seeking to produce an effect at a distance without direct physical contact.
-This is not so unusual as it sounds.
+This is not as unusual as it sounds.
 All communication, whether spoken or written, seeks to influence the receiver without direct physical contact.

 In that sense, psychotherapy is a form of magic.
 The therapist uses his/her intention and words to create positive change in the client.
 There is no material cause for that change.
-All that is exchanged in a session are the patterned vibrations of air that we call sounds.
+All that is exchanged in a session are the patterned vibrations of air that we call words.
 How do those sound vibrations effect profound personal change in another person?
-We have no clue; it must be magical!
+We have no clue; it must be magic!

 I witnessed the power of intention and communication when I messed around with sympathetic or imitative magic.
 Pissed off with my father’s indifference, I’d sculpted a wax model of Dad, complete with hooked nose.
 I stuck pins into the little manikin and wrote an angry letter to Veronica describing my pseudo-witchcraft.
 Upon reading the letter she immediately experienced a full-blown debilitating panic-attack and took to her bed.